The Agnew Clinic: Background

 The Gross Clinic (1875).
 Comparing The Agnew Clinic with Eakins's earlier darker treatment of the same subject illustrates the evolving understanding of surgical hygiene during the intervening 14 years.

 The Agnew Clinic depicts Dr. Agnew performing a partial mastectomy in a medical amphitheater.
 He stands in the left foreground, holding a scalpel.
 Also present are Dr. J. William White, applying a bandage to the patient; Dr. Joseph Leidy (nephew of paleontologist Joseph Leidy), taking the patient's pulse; and Dr. Ellwood R. Kirby, administering anesthetic.
-In the background, the operating room nurse, Mary V. Clymer, and University of Pennsylvania medical school students observe.
+The operating room nurse, Mary V. Clymer, stands between White and Leidy, while, in the background, University of Pennsylvania medical school students observe.
 One of the students is William Henry Furness III, sitting in the back row with his head cocked 90 degrees.
 Eakins placed himself in the painting – he is the rightmost of the pair behind the nurse – although the actual painting of him is attributed to his wife, Susan Macdowell Eakins.
 The painting also records the significant transition, in just 14 years, from the earlier status quo – the participants' black frock coats represented in The Gross Clinic (1875) – to the "white coats" of 1889.

 The painting is Eakins's largest work.
 It was commissioned for $750 (equivalent to $ today) in 1889 by three undergraduate classes at the University of Pennsylvania, to honor Dr. Agnew on the occasion of his retirement.
 The painting was completed quickly, in three months, rather than the year that Eakins took for The Gross Clinic.
 Eakins carved a Latin inscription into the painting's frame.
 Translated, it says: "D. Hayes Agnew M.D.
 Most experienced surgeon, clearest writer and teacher, most venerated and beloved man."

 Style

 The work is a prime example of Eakins's scientific realism.
 The rendering is almost photographically precise – so much so that art historians have been able to identify everyone depicted in the painting, with the exception of the patient.
-It largely repeats the subject of Eakins's earlier The Gross Clinic (1875), seen at the Philadelphia Museum of Art.
+It largely repeats the subject of Eakins's earlier The Gross Clinic (1875), seen at either the Philadelphia Museum of Art or the Pennsylvania Academy of the Fine Arts, as the two institutions share ownership.
 The painting echoes the subject and treatment of Rembrandt's famous Anatomy Lesson of Dr. Nicolaes Tulp (1632; in the Mauritshuis museum in The Hague, Netherlands), and other earlier depictions of public surgery such as the frontispiece of Andreas Vesalius's De humani corporis fabrica (1543), the Quack Physicians' Hall (c.
 1730) by the Dutch artist Egbert van Heemskerck, and the fourth scene in William Hogarth's The Four Stages of Cruelty (1751).